machinomy/machinomy/README.md

 ## Tinkering

 It takes two to tango: a seller and a buyer.
-Seller is `packages/machinomy/examples/server.ts` script.
+Seller is `packages/examples/src/server.ts` script.
 Build it or run through node-ts.
 ```
 $ git clone https://github.com/machinomy/machinomy
-$ yarn install && yarn bootstrap
+$ yarn install && yarn bootstrap && yarn build
-$ node packages/machinomy/examples/server.js
+$ node packages/examples/src/server.js
 ```

 And then run client script: